ccampo133/akka_streams_vs_rx_reactor/README.md

     .take(2);
 ```
 Here we start with a range of 10 values starting from 0, we then use `map` to
-duplicate each one, then we use `filter` to pass through only those greater
+double each one, then we use `filter` to pass through only those greater
 than 10 and then we'll `take` the first two such numbers.
 Each operator
 returns an instance of `Flux` that can be further transformed.